 Not every cough requires immediate evaluation by a doctor.
 Knowing which symptoms may indicate a serious cause can help parents decide whether contacting a doctor is needed.

 The following symptoms are of particular concern:

-Children who have warning signs should be taken to a doctor right away, as should those whose parents think they may have inhaled a foreign body.
+Children who have warning signs should be taken to a doctor or the emergency department right away, as should those whose parents think they may have inhaled a foreign body.
 If children have no warning signs but have a frequent harsh or barking cough, parents should call the doctor.
 Doctors typically want to see such children within a day or so, depending on their age, other symptoms (such as fever), and medical history (particularly a history of lung disorders, such as asthma or cystic fibrosis).
 Otherwise healthy children who have a cough occasionally and have typical cold symptoms (such as a runny nose) may not need to be seen by a doctor.

-Children with a chronic cough and no warning signs should be seen by a doctor, but a delay of a few days to a week is not harmful.
+Children with a chronic cough and no warning signs should be seen by a doctor, but a delay of a few days to a week is generally not harmful.

 Information about the cough helps a doctor determine its cause.
-Therefore, a doctor may ask:
+Therefore, a doctor may ask

 What time of day does the cough occur?